sherobbedmyboots/malkoo/Templates/Pivoting and Link Analysis.md

 - Used OSINT (PassiveTotal) for manrovm[.]gdn and lemanva[.]gdn to obtain:

-	- - different samples associated with these domains
+	- Different samples associated with these domains
 	- Common TTPs used

-From here we could keep pivoting on each of the - samples or from any of the other samples and domains looking for related information.
+From here we could keep pivoting on each of the samples or from any of the other samples and domains looking for related information.

 But we can find much of this same information, and create visualizations with it, using Maltego.